 What about sole traders (the ‘self employed’)?

-If you set up a business as a sole trader, you are your business, and will not benefit from the limited liability afforded to limited company owners.
-The same applies to partnerships (two or more individuals running a non-registered business).
+If you set up a business as a sole trader, you are your business and will not benefit from the limited liability afforded to limited company owners.

 What if you’re a director?

-Directors should benefit from having limited liability for their actions when acting on behalf of the company
+Directors should benefit from having limited liability for their actions when acting on behalf of the company.

-However, if a director is found to have acted negligently, or even criminally, then – unsurprisingly – a court may well determine that he or she should be held liable for such actions.
+However, if a director is found to have acted negligently or even criminally, then – unsurprisingly – a court may well determine that he or she should be held liable for such actions.
 Read more about this here.

 This may also be the case in a corporate manslaughter claim.

-There may also be occasions when a director may need to waive his limited liability, for example: if you’re taking out a bank loan or overdraft, or securing any other type of credit on behalf of your company.
-It is not unusual for creditors to seek personal guarantees from directors in these situations.
+There may also be occasions when a director needs to waive his limited liability, for example, if he’s taking out a bank loan or overdraft or securing any other type of credit on behalf of his company.

 An important difference between sole traders and limited company directors

-Having limited liability for your company’s debts is an attractive incentive for incorporating.
 It is unusual (and difficult) for a third party to take legal action against a director when a company has done something wrong (except in the circumstances listed in the previous section).

-In all cases (both if you’re a limited company director, a sole trader, member of a partnership, or LLP), we strongly recommend you take out business insurance to cover you in the event of a claim, however unlikely you consider that to be.
-Find out more in this article – which types of insurance must you have in place?
+In all cases (whether you’re a limited company director, a sole trader, a member of a partnership, or an LLP), we strongly recommend you take out business insurance to cover you in the event of a claim, however unlikely you consider that to be.